 • Using the drill bit as a guide, attach the RO drain connector to the drain pipe.

 • Attach the RO system filter package to the side wall of the cupboard or back wall.
-Make sure that the is enough room in all directions to remove the filters and perform maintenance.
-Some systems required a large, plastic wrench to loosen filter housings.
+Make sure that there is enough room in all directions to remove the filters and perform maintenance.
+Some systems require a large, plastic wrench to loosen filter housings.

 • Place the reservoir tank on the base of the cupboard.

-• Install the filter faucet on the top of the sink.
+• Install the filter faucet on the top of the sink, which may require drilling into the countertop.

 • Attach all of the water tubes.
 In most cases, the pipes are color-coded to ensure that the correct connections are made.